-Excess wind-Wind speed strong enough to cause lodging of stalks and prevent a normal harvest.
+Excess wind-Wind speed strong enough to prevent adequate pollination or cause lodging of stalks and prevent a normal harvest.

 FSA-The Farm Service Agency, an agency of the United States Department of Agriculture or a successor agency.

 Freeze-The formation of ice in the cells of the plant or its fruit, caused by low air temperatures.